Identification of the Anti-cancer Protein Targets of the Garlic Compound Ajoene

 Identification of the anti-cancer protein targets of the garlic compound ajoene.

 Garlic is a dietary medicinal plant that has been used for centuries both as a flavour enhancer and for its beneficial health effects.
-Crushed cloves are rich in sulfur containing compounds collectively termed garlic organosulfur compounds (OSCs) that include the compound ajoene.
-Garlic is well documented to have cancer preventative properties based on epidemiological studies which is largely attributed to the presence of the OSCs.
+Crushed cloves are rich in sulfur-containing compounds collectively termed garlic organosulfur compounds (OSCs) that include the compounds ajoene and diallyl trisulfide (DATS).
+Garlic is well documented to have cancer preventative properties based on epidemiological studies 1-2 which is largely attributed to the presence of these OSCs.

 Garlic OSCs have been shown to inhibit cancer cell proliferation and induce apoptosis at micromolar concentrations in cancer cells.
-We have previously shown that ajoene is a natural non-steroidal anti-inflammatory drug (NSAID) able to inhibit the Cox-2 enzyme activity which may partly explain its cancer preventative properties.
-NSAIDs favourably dampen the pro-inflammatory response in cancer to aid in tumour control.
+We have previously shown that ajoene may act as a natural non-steroidal anti-inflammatory drug (NSAID) able to inhibit the Cox-2 enzyme activity which may partly explain its cancer preventative properties.
+NSAIDs favourably dampen the pro-inflammatory response in cancer which aids in tumour control.